 GeneCards Summary for ADK Gene

 ADK (Adenosine Kinase) is a Protein Coding gene.
 Diseases associated with ADK include Hypermethioninemia Due To Adenosine Kinase Deficiency and Hypermethioninemia.
-Among its related pathways are Pyrimidine metabolism (KEGG) and Metabolism.
+Among its related pathways are Abacavir Pathway, Pharmacokinetics/Pharmacodynamics and Metabolism of nucleotides.
 Gene Ontology (GO) annotations related to this gene include adenosine kinase activity.
 An important paralog of this gene is RBKS.

 UniProtKB/Swiss-Prot for ADK Gene